-Students can also find help with cover letters and résumés through the AIO or CaPS.
 Students should also select and confirm a McGill faculty member to supervise and evaluate the academic work involved with their internship as a part of the search process.

 Internships may be paid or unpaid at the organization's discretion.
 Students may seek out funding possibilities for internships by applying for Internship Awards or external funding.